iljarotar/synth/README.md

 | vol    | Param  | volume of unfiltered signal                |
 | ramp   | Float  | length of the linear ramp from cutoff to 0 |

-<small>Note: All filters are bandpass filters.
-To create a highpass or lowpass filter just place one of the cutoffs outside of the audible range.</small>
+Note: All filters are bandpass filters.
+To create a highpass or lowpass filter just place one of the cutoffs outside of the audible range.

 | Param  |               |                                            |
 | ------ | ------------- | ------------------------------------------ |